Seven factors contribute to the health and wellbeing of individuals and communities (Stallman, 2017). These are:

 - Healthy Environments.
 From the moment of conception, physical, social, cultural, economic and learning environments affect health and wellbeing.

 - Responsive parenting.
-Parenting that is responsive to the developmental needs of a child helps him/her develop a positive self-concept, language and social skills, self-regulation and management skills, independence, problem-solving and help-seeking skills.
+Parenting that is responsive to the developmental needs of a child helps him/her develop: 1) a positive self-concept, 2) self-regulation and management skills; 3) interpersonal skills; and 4) problem-solving skills.

-- Belonging.
+- Sense of Belonging.
 The skills learnt through responsive parenting enable the development and maintenance of healthy relationships with others that provides the person with a sense of belonging and support.

 - Healthy Behaviours.
 Sleep, nutrition, physical activity, and mastery and pleasurable activities are essential for health, wellbeing, and learning.